-The Board of Directors decides on the Nordea Remuneration Policy, based on an analysis of the possible risks involved, and ensures that it is applied and followed-up as proposed by the Board Remuneration Committee.
+The Board of Directors decides on the Group Board Directive on Remuneration (Nordea's Remuneration Policy), based on an analysis of the possible risks involved, and ensures that it is applied and followed-up as proposed by the Board Remuneration Committee.

 Information about the number of meetings held by the Board of Directors and its committees.

 Nordea's Remuneration Policy is applicable to the whole group and is also approved by the Board of Directors of each legal entity respectively.

 - support Nordea’s ability to recruit, develop and retain

 employees and hence fulfilling the the People strategy;

 - Ensure that employees are offered a competitive and market aligned total reward offering;

 - Support sustainable results and the long-term interests of shareholders; and